top of page

 Drawing the circle pattern on the fabric.

-For the Branching Songs project, the tradition of prints for prayer was adapted into a material offering to the tree themselves who was temporarily participating in our sound art projects.
-The prints draw attention to the tree as an active participant in the projects—as a listener and creative contributor.
-The prints also act as an interface of healing, a gesture to the trees and forests subject to centuries of unsustainable colonial logging practices.
+For the Branching Songs project, Lara adapted ribbons into material offerings to the trees who were participating in our sound art projects.
+During a performance, the ribbons draw attention to the trees as active participants in the projects, as listeners and co-creators.
+The ribbons also act as an interface of healing, a gesture to the trees and forests subject to centuries of unsustainable colonial logging practices such as clear cut logging.
 The ribbons are tied around the tree and hold the contact mics in place for our sessions.
 They are removed when the session is over leaving the tree intact.

 USE - ribbon tree 3 (Lara).jpg